Electric power into the future - e-buses at Postbus

 In terms of drive technologies, buses with battery-powered electric motors are a possible alternative to those with diesel engines.
 Buses using this technology are charged overnight and their current range means that they can be used for scheduled daytime services on a single charge without any issues.
 When compared to diesel buses, each 12-metre e-bus saves more than 110 tonnes of CO2 per year.
 But the e-drive not only avoids pollutants such as particulates, nitrogen oxides and sulphur dioxides, it is significantly quieter, too.
 The result: in addition to an environmentally friendly journey, passengers, drivers and people living along bus routes are less affected by noise.
 There is another advantage with the braking system: the electric motors act as generators while braking and are able to feed energy back to the batteries.

-We are taking the path of future technologies in bus transport together with the transport associations, the federal states and the municipalities.
-The changeover from diesel drives to alternative drives requires strong partnerships on the one hand and start-up financing on the other. ÖBB-Postbus is always ready for the implementation of projects and future models.
+We are working together with transport associations, federal states, and municipalities to pave the way for future technologies in bus transport.
+The transition from diesel engines to alternative drive systems requires strong partnerships on the one hand and start-up financing on the other. ÖBB Postbus is always ready to implement projects and future models.

 Our e-buses in operation

-Together with Verkehrsverbund Ost-Region (VOR), we are taking an innovative approach and will be putting eleven climate-friendly e-buses on the road in the southern Weinviertel region as of summer 2022.
+Together with the Lower Austrian Transport Organization (NÖVOG), we are taking an innovative approach and will be putting eleven climate-friendly e-buses on the road in the southern Weinviertel region in summer 2022.
 This will be the first regional bus system in Lower Austria to be operated with e-buses.
 The buses are proof that e-mobility is not just a topic for cities.
-We hope that this project will soon be followed by many others - all over Austria.
-In any case, we can't move fast enough with the conversion to alternative drives.

 Electric city bus in Wolfsberg: a quiet ride with zero emissions

 The municipality of Wolfsberg has also been playing a pioneering role in Carinthia since June 2020, when the city became home to a Postbus electric city bus.
-As in Judenburg, this saves around 23 tonnes of CO₂ emissions a year.
 With this vehicle, Wolfsberg and Postbus are together leading the way when it comes to emissions-free and quiet city traffic and thus climate protection.